HIGHLIGHTS-Australian Open 2023: Day eight on Monday | Sports-Games

 HIGHLIGHTS-Australian Open 2023: Day eight on Monday

-Highlights of the eighth day of the Australian Open at Melbourne Park on Monday, all times local (GMT +11): 1415 PLISKOVA ADVANCES IN 55 MINUTES Former world number one Karolina Pliskova needed only 55 minutes to beat China's Zhang Shuai 6-0 6-4 to move into the quarter-finals.

-Highlights of the eighth day of the Australian Open at Melbourne Park on Monday, all times local (GMT +11): 1415 PLISKOVA ADVANCES IN 55 MINUTES
+Highlights of the eighth day of the Australian Open at Melbourne Park on Monday, all times local (GMT +11): 1454 LINETTE STUNS GARCIA

-Former world number one Karolina Pliskova needed only 55 minutes to beat China's Zhang Shuai 6-0 6-4 to move into the quarter-finals.
-Pliskova fired 12 aces and 33 winners to set up a clash with either fourth seed Caroline Garcia or Magda Linette.
+Poland's Magda Linette reached her first Grand Slam quarter-final with a 7-6(3) 6-4 upset of fourth seed Caroline Garcia in just under two hours at Rod Laver Arena.
+Linette made only 14 unforced errors to Garcia's 33 in a disciplined performance and will next face former world number one Karolina Pliskova.

 READ MORE Sabalenka powers past Bencic into last eight